ad-owens/Columbia-Coursework/README.md

 # Columbia-Coursework
-This is a pile of code/profects that I've written/contributed through graduate coursework at Columbia University
+This is a pile of code/profects that I've written/contributed through coursework at Columbia University